sydneydou/Vending-machine/README.md

 This project is centered around

-- TDD (Test Driven Development)
+### TDD (Test Driven Development)

+- learned how to utilize Jest, and became aware of the benefits and drawbacks of Test-Driven Development
+- wrote tests first, before writing code to fulfill them
+- expanding on the how this could be beneficially in an interview setting

-- BDD (Behavior Driven Development)
+### BDD (Behavior Driven Development)

+- BDD is a way of writing human-readable tests for code in the form of stories including a title, narrative and scenarios

 ## Authors